hmakelin/gisnav/docs/pages/simulation_environment.rst

     implementation in :class:`.BaseNode` for re-initializing the underlying :class:`.WMSClient` instance with new parameters.

-If you configure multiple layers, then multiple reference rasters will be passed on to :meth:`.PoseEstimator.worker`.
-For example, you may want to also use elevation data and not just RGB images as basis for your pose estimation.
-Currently :class:`.KeypointPoseEstimator` internally passes zero z-coordinates to :meth:`cv2.solvePnPRansac` which is not ideal if the ground is not very planar.

 Own GIS Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The benefit of running your own GIS server is that you can embed it onboard the drone and not rely on an internet